 We research the background of every candidate we consider endorsing to determine whether there's anything that might give us pause.
 We also ask campaigns if there's anything in their candidate's record, or that they're campaigning on, that might raise a red flag with a progressive community such as Daily Kos.
 This allows us to cast the broadest possible net for potential concerns, something we couldn't do even with the longest, most detailed questionnaire.

 Campaigns understand exactly what we mean by our question, and they've been very candid with us because they know an endorsement only makes sense if both sides are a good fit.
 And fortunately, very few red flags have emerged over the years.

-That said, there will inevitably be some deal breakers.
-One red line for us: We won’t back candidates who don’t support women’s reproductive rights.
-Fortunately, that’s rare to see among Democrats these days.
-If and when we encounter others, we’ll update this post as needed.
+That said, there will inevitably be some deal-breakers.
+One red line for us: We won't back candidates who don't support abortion rights.
+Fortunately, that's rare to see among Democrats these days.

 How we find candidates

-A small team of Daily Kos employees with many years of expertise meets regularly to consider potential endorsements, and when its members are in agreement, Daily Kos will issue an endorsement.
+A small team of Daily Kos employees with many years of experience and deep expertise meets regularly to consider potential endorsements, and when its members are in agreement, Daily Kos will issue an endorsement.

 In addition, the Daily Kos Elections section of our site covers downballot races as comprehensively as possible.
 We have a team of dedicated election nerds who devote themselves to assessing candidates and races.
 Information this squad produces is continually shared with the endorsements team.

 But where do we get endorsement ideas?
 From all over!
 Endorsements team members and the Elections department scour the news daily, talk to knowledgeable operatives and activists, and consult with other members of the Daily Kos staff.